 We didn’t start implementing a baby schedule for Ellie until she was about 3 weeks old.
 It was then that after trying to rock her to sleep for hours in the middle of the night I pulled out the Baby Wise book and we decided that we needed to change our approach.
+The book transformed our tactics for how we were getting her to sleep and training her future sleep habits – and it transformed OUR sleep!

 7:30-8am – Wake